universal-ember/ember-primitives/docs-app/public/docs/5-floaty-bits/menu.md

 </div>

-Sometimes, you need to use an existing component as the trigger. `<Menu>` also yield a `trigger` modifier that you can use anywhere, even on your own components (e.g a custom button):
+Sometimes, you need to use an existing component as the trigger. `<Menu>` also yields a `trigger` modifier that you can use anywhere, even on your own components (e.g a custom button):

 ```hbs